 The Climate-Resilient Fisheries Toolkit is a comprehensive set of resources that can help diagnose the challenges, opportunities, drivers and dynamics in your fishery system and inform strategies for successful design and implementation of sustainable fisheries management.

-The Toolkit is organized by phases, which serve as a roadmap for fishery reform.
-The phases describe the general steps typically taken over the course of the fishery reform process.
-The phases are generally sequential, but your fishery reform process may begin at any point, or you may be working to address multiple phases at once.
-You can access and use the Toolkit no matter what phase your fishery is in.
+The Toolkit is organized by project phases, which serve as a roadmap for fishery reform.
+The project phases describe the general steps typically taken over the course of the fishery reform process.
+The project phases are generally sequential, but your fishery reform process may begin at any point, or you may be working to address multiple phases at once.
+You can access and use the Toolkit no matter what project phase your fishery is in.

 Project Phase Graphics

-Phases
+Project Phases

 Strategic Scoping